Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Additional Derivations

 $\kappa_i$ is the transmission coefficient (generally assumed to be unity for membrane processes), and $k_B$, $T$, and $h$ are Boltzmann's constant, temperature, and Planck's constant, respectively.
 Zwolinski et al.~\cite{zwolinski_diffusion_1949} and later del Castillo et al.~\cite{del_castillo_energy-barrier_1979} expanded the expression for flux in terms of free energy barriers to include external forces.
 Here, we explore the model without external forces, as external forces will only increase or decrease the free energy barriers without impacting the behavior of the model.

-Zwolinksi and coworkers verified their model on biological membranes using a simple setup with four distinct rate constants for the solution $k_s$, the solution-membrane interface $k_{sm}$, the membrane $k_M$, and the membrane-solution interface $k_{ms}$.
+Zwolinksi and coworkers verified their model on biological membranes using a simple setup with four distinct rate constants for the solution $k_s$, the solution-membrane interface $k_{sm}$, the membrane $k_m$, and the membrane-solution interface $k_{ms}$.
 The authors evaluated Eq.~\ref{eq:SM_flux1} for the solution-membrane-solution scenario under the assumptions that all jump lengths are equal, all free energy barriers within the membrane are equal, and diffusion within the membrane is the dominating step.
 They arrived at the following equation for membrane permeability ($P$)

+$M$ is the number of membrane jumps.
 As a result, they expressed membrane permeability in terms of a single, effective free energy barrier that includes the solution-membrane, membrane, and membrane-solution barriers.
 They claimed that this effective free energy barrier represents the difference in free energy between the species in solution and the species at the top of the highest potential energy barrier within the membrane.
 They extracted the enthalpic ($\Delta H_{eff}^{\ddagger}$) and entropic ($\Delta S_{eff}^{\ddagger}$) contributions to permeability from the Gibbs-Helmholtz relation.

-$\delta$ in Eq.~\ref{eq:SM_P_eyring1949} is the membrane thickness, defined as $\delta = m\lambda$.
+$\delta$ in Eq.~\ref{eq:SM_P_eyring1949} is the membrane thickness, defined as $\delta = M\lambda$.
 This expression has been applied to both biological and polymeric membrane systems as a way to explore the molecular mechanisms governing membrane permeability~\cite{lopez_enthalpic_2017,shefer_enthalpic_2021,shefer_applying_2022}.

 Giddings and Eyring also explored barrier kinetics primarily through the lens of nucleation~\cite{giddings_multi-barrier_1958}.
 Starting from Eq.~\ref{eq:SM_flux1}, the authors represented the effective free energy barrier for flux in terms of the individual point-to-point rate constants.
 While they did not explicitly state the similarity, the effective free energy barrier is in the form of multiple parallel resistances (see Equation 7 in reference~\cite{giddings_multi-barrier_1958}).
 They developed a “kT-cutoff model” to identify the non-negligible barriers (i.e. those within $k_B T$ of the maximum barrier).
 They concluded that for a series of jumps over unequal free energy barriers, the highest barrier does not define the overall flux but rather contributes the most to a sum of non-negligible barriers.
 Furthermore, they showed that the effective barrier depends only on the magnitude of the contributing barriers, not on their order.